chestnykh/todoApp/README.md

 Have some C complier (I used GCC) and ncurses installed.
 To install the ncurses stuff on Ubuntu just install `ncurses-dev`.
 Then run `make` in the root project directory.

 ## Usage
-The built executable takes no arguments so just run it with `./todo`.
+The built executable takes no arguments so just run it with `./todo <options>`.
 Once it starts it will try to load `data.txt`.
 This is where all of the data for the program is stored.
 Since the program doesn't allow editing the file yet, you'll have to add events and stuff here manually.

+Supported options are:
+`-t <text color> or --text color <text color>`
+`-b <background color> or --background color <background color>`

 The program will display as many days as possible based on the width of the terminal window.
 If you resize the window you might have to use `^R` to get it to redraw.
 By default, each day has a width of 18, which means the usable space is 16 charecters.
 To change this modify the `DAY_WIDTH` value in `todo.h`.